LassoSoft/LassoGuide/lasso_guide_source/operations/ldap.rst

 A search is defined starting at a DN within the directory tree.
 This DN will usually be provided by the LDAP server administrator.
-The scope allows the search to be limited to the object itself (i.e. is the object contained within the tree), children of the object, or the entire tree below the object.
+The scope allows the search to be limited to the object itself (i.e., is the object contained within the tree?), children of the object, or the entire tree below the object.
 Some possible DNs are shown below:

 .. code-block:: none